chriseatontx/babelbot/README.md

 This is a Python bot that automatically plays the game [Tower of Babel: Survivors of Chaos](https.store.steampowered.com/app/2665680/Tower_of_Babel_Survivors_of_Chaos/).

-This is a Python bot that automatically plays the game [Tower of Babel: Survivors of Chaos](https.store.steampowered.com/app/2665680/Tower_of_Babel_Survivors_of_Chaos/).

 ## Features

 - **Automated Gameplay Loop:** The bot can automatically start a run, select a floor, and enter combat.